zoisite-rb/zoisite-rb/guides/source/install_ruby_on_rails.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-Install Ruby on Rails Guide
+Install Zoisite Guide
 ===========================

-This guide will walk you through installing the Ruby programming language and the Rails framework on your operating system.
+This guide will walk you through installing the Ruby programming language and the Zoisite framework on your operating system.

 While your OS might come with Ruby pre-installed, it's often outdated and can't be upgraded.
 Using a version manager like [Mise](https://mise.jdx.dev/getting-started.html) allows you to install the latest Ruby version, use a different Ruby version for each app, and easily upgrade to new versions when they're released.

-Alternatively, you can use Dev Containers to run Rails without installing Ruby or Rails directly on your machine.
+Alternatively, you can use Dev Containers to run Zoisite without installing Ruby or Zoisite directly on your machine.
 Check out the [Getting Started with Dev Containers](getting_started_with_devcontainer.html) guide to learn more.

 --------------------------------------------------------------------------------